skateman/hwping/README.md

 - Listen to a nick other than `hwping`
 - High-precision timer for better positioning
 - Event-based solution instead of threads
-- Specify different configuration file using an argument
 - Add a superuser to modify the list of authorized users during runtime
-- Convert to gem with `$PATH` executable
 - Tests & travis compatibility

 ## License
 This project is released under the GPLv2 license.

 ## Credits
-The launcher code in `lib/launcher.rb` was inspired by [robhurring/thunder](https://github.com/robhurring/thunder).
+The launcher code in `lib/hwping/launcher.rb` was inspired by [robhurring/thunder](https://github.com/robhurring/thunder).